Prosecutors want Florida massacre suspect’s medical records

-Prosecutors will ask Judge Elizabeth Scherer on Tuesday to order a psychologist and an orthopedic clinic turn over Nikolas Cruz’s records.
+Prosecutors asked Judge Elizabeth Scherer on Tuesday to order a psychologist and an orthopedic clinic to turn over Nikolas Cruz’s records.
+Cruz’s attorneys said privacy laws bar their release.

-Psychologist Daniel Mauer treated Cruz before the Feb.
+Prosecutors said Cruz carried a psychologist’s business card when arrested shortly after the Feb.
 14, 2018, shooting at Marjory Stoneman Douglas High School that left 17 dead.
-Prosecutors say they should have access to his records because Cruz told deputies that voices told him to kill people.
-They want to see if Cruz ever claimed that during sessions with Mauer.
+Prosecutors said they should have access to any records because Cruz told deputies that voices told him to kill people.

 The orthopedic clinic treated Cruz for a broken arm shortly before the shooting.
-Prosecutors want to see if any treatment he received could have affected his mental health.
+Prosecutors say Cruz’s possible removal of his cast could help show premeditation.

 The 20-year-old Cruz has pleaded not guilty.